launchcodedev/app-config/docs/guide/intro/schema-validation.md

     port: { $ref: '../.app-config.schema.yml#/definitions/IpPort' }
 ```

-Here's an example of a common pattern.
+Here's an example of another common pattern.
 By specifying a filepath before `#`,
 we're asking app-config to pull in another file so that we can reference
 a property within it.
-In monorepos with shared types, this is very handy.
+In large monorepos with shared types, this is very handy.

 ## Marking Secret Properties